-Baby’s weight, height/length, food and milk intake and of course… poop!
+You'd be surprised at the things that can occupy her mind - baby’s weight, height/length, food, and milk intake, and even poop!
 Only a mom would find poop so fascinating.
-Its texture, smell, consistency and color become remarkably interesting all of a sudden, and for a very important reason.
+Its texture, smell, consistency, and color become remarkably interesting all of a sudden, and for a very important reason.

 A baby’s poop can reveal quite a bit about how he’s doing, in particular, related to his health.
-But deciphering your baby’s poop can actually be quite the complex process.
+But deciphering your baby’s poop can actually be quite a complex process.

 This guide is especially for all you mommies who might not be quite sure how to ‘read’ your baby’s poop.